Skip to navigation | Skip to main content | Skip to footer

 The panel will take into account that 'a significant and sustained commitment to the delivery and/or support of teaching and learning' will look different at different stages of a person’s career and in different disciplines or roles, and we look forward to receiving nominations from across the University.

-*if your team has more than 15 core members please contact the Institute of Teaching and Learning (ITL) at teaching.learning@manchester.ac.uk
+*if your team has more than 15 core members please contact the Teaching Excellence Team at teaching.learning@manchester.ac.uk

 Formats

-All nominations must be submitted on the Teaching Excellence Case for Award proforma (as a word.docx), and uploaded via the online submission portal.
+All nominations must be submitted on the Teaching Excellence Case for Award proforma (as a word.docx), and uploaded via the online submission portal (see Submitting your nomination below).
 The case for award will be accepted in the following formats*:

-• a 5 minute pre-recorded presentation e.g. narrated slides, a video or other approach (just add a hyperlink to your presentation within Section 2 of the proforma)
+• a 5 minute pre-recorded presentation e.g. narrated slides, a video or other approach (please add a hyperlink to your presentation within Section 2 of the proforma, as well as uploading a copy of the slides/a transcript, as appropriate)

 Colleagues are encouraged to make submissions using the format which best allows them to highlight the reach, value and impact of the nominee’s work.

-*alternative formats may be agreed – please contact the ITL team at teaching.learning@manchester.ac.uk in advance of submission if you would like to discuss this.
+*alternative formats may be agreed – please contact the Teaching Excellence team at teaching.learning@manchester.ac.uk in advance of submission if you would like to discuss this.

 Evidence